The Centre for Alternative Technology (CAT)

 CAT has been an influential focus of environmental innovation for over forty years.
 As a dedicated member of its core staff I was an enthusiast for its general mission, and this confident optimism colours some of the material in this section.

-This severe crisis has generated a number of reforms and I am now confident that the organisation will be able to regain much of its former glory, leaving behind a sense of having come through the neck of an hourglass.
+This severe crisis generated a number of reforms and I am now confident that the organisation will be able to regain much of its former glory, leaving behind a sense of having come through the neck of an hourglass.

-There is of course a vast literature produced by CAT and about CAT.
+There is of course a considerable literature produced by CAT and about CAT.
 I'll offer a few sample items here, that I hope will complement the materials obtainable from CAT itself, principally from its web site: www.cat.org.uk .
 Recently we have taken steps to record and catalogue as much as we can about the crucial founding years of the seventies, and this will continue into the eighties and nineties.

 I would like to refer to a number of items from the pre-crisis CAT, unblemished by the recent disappointments.